Skip to main content

 Run through these before picking Carrier over Daikin or Mitsubishi Electric.
 If your answers do not line up with the right-fit column, the rest of this guide is informational rather than decisional.

-- Do you actually need ducted or cassette?
-Carrier's competitive edge is in concealed and ceiling-mount systems.
-If your install is a standard wall-mount split, Daikin and Mitsubishi Electric have deeper residential parts pipelines for the same money.
-Pick Carrier specifically when the install layout calls for ducted or cassette.
+• Do you need ducted or cassette?
+Carrier is strongest in concealed and ceiling-mount systems.
+For a standard wall split, Daikin and Mitsubishi Electric usually have deeper residential parts support at the same price.
+Pick Carrier when the layout truly needs ducted or cassette.

-- Are you on a newer Toshiba-tech Carrier unit?
-Carrier units installed after the Toshiba aircon acquisition (post-2016) share diagnostic logic and some components with Toshiba systems.
-This can speed up servicing if your technician knows the cross-brand relationship.
-Older Carrier-original units have thinner parts depth.
+• Is it a newer Toshiba-tech Carrier unit?
+Post-2016 Carrier units share some logic and parts with Toshiba systems.
+That can help servicing when the technician knows the overlap.
+Older Carrier-original units usually have thinner parts depth.

 Our honest verdict